FAQ Questions and Answers

 3. What do you expect to get out of the internship?

-4. What strengths, experiences, characteristics etc makes you unique?
+4. What strengths, experiences, and/or characteristics make you uniqely suited for this internship?

-5. Describe any significant challenges you faced (optional)
+5. Describe any academic challenges you faced (or overcame), if applicable.

 Do I need to know any computer programming languages?